 The American Computer Braille Code (CBC) is also supported.

 DBT shows the Hebrew characters in print.
-Do not attempt to edit print Hebrew text in DBT.
+Do not attempt to edit print Hebrew text inside DBT.

 The Hebrew/American translation tables support a number of variations to determine which signs are shown in braille.